What Is Lazy Loading?

 - Core Web Vitals (especially Largest Contentful Paint)

-tags by default (or via native browser support), but background images set using CSS are not lazy-loaded out of the box.
+Most WordPress themes now lazy load inline <img> tags by default (or via native browser support), but background images set using CSS are not lazy-loaded out of the box.

 Why Background Images Are a Problem